Top 10 Best Vocaloid Characters

 Her design is very different from the others.
 It's so unique and cool!
 Because she sometimes has a hard time pronouncing things, her voice sounds more sci-fi than most Vocaloids.
 This makes her songs sound awesome and different, in my opinion.
 She also has a really sweet personality.

-23 VY2 VY2 (codename: YUMA) is a Japanese VOCALOID developed and distributed by Bplats, Inc., under the YAMAHA Corporation, and was released in April 2011 for the VOCALOID2 engine.
-There has since been a second installment developed for the VOCALOID3 engine and dubbed VY2v3, released in a deluxe and standard edition.
-A third installment for the VOCALOID5 engine was released in July 2018.
-The voice provider... read more
+VY2 (codename: YUMA) is a Japanese VOCALOID developed and distributed by Bplats, Inc., under the YAMAHA Corporation.
+It was released in April 2011 for the VOCALOID2 engine.
+A second version, VY2v3, was later released for the VOCALOID3 engine in both deluxe and standard editions.... read more

 All the famous Vocaloids such as Miku, the Kagamine twins, and Gumi have such high-pitched voices and such fast-paced songs.
 VY2 Yuma's voice is calm, relaxing, and smooth to the human ear.
 Sure, people have their own opinions, but VY2's deep and soothing voice (and awesome character design) makes him my all-time favorite Vocaloid.